-"The FLOWERS OF THE FOREST."
-In our Note upon the old air, we have already mentioned Miss Rutherford, the authoress of these verses.
-She was born in 1710 or 1712; married Patrick Cockburn, Esq., of Ormiston, in 1731, and died at Edinburgh in 1794.
-Sir Walter Scott recounts the following anecdote of her :--- "Mrs. Cockburn was a keen Whig.
+"The flowers of these verses.
+She was born in 1710 or 1712; married Patrick Cockburn, Esq., of Ormiston, in 1731, and died at Edinhurgh in 1794.
+Sir Walter Scott recounts the following anecdote of her:-"Mrs. Cockburn was a keen Whig.
 I remember having heard repeated a parody on Prince Charles's proclamation, in burlesque verse, to the tune of 'Clout the Caldron.'
-In the midst of the siege or blockade of the Castle of Edinburgh, the carriage in which Mrs. Cockburn was returning from a visit to Ravelstone was stopped by the Highland guard at the West Port; and as she had a copy of the parody about her person, she was not a little alarmed at the consequences; especially as the officer talked of searching the carriage for letters and correspondence with the Whigs in the city.
-Fortunately the arms on the coach were recognised as belonging to a gentleman favourable to the cause of the Adventurer, so that Mrs. Cockburn escaped, with the caution not to carry political squibs about her person in future." mmmmmmm
+In the midst of the siege or blockade of the Castle of Edinhurgh, the carriage in which Mrs. Cockburn was returning from a visit to Ravelstone was stopped by the Highland guard at the West Port; and as she had a copy of the parody about her person, she was not a little alarmed at the consequences; especially as the officer talked of scarching the carriage for letters and correspondence with the Whigs in the city.
+Fortunately the arms on the coach were recognised as helonging to a gentleman favourable to the cause of the Adventurer, so that Mrs. Cockburn escaped, with the caution not to carry political squibs about her person in future."